-Local farmers, residents, and members of the Pulang Bato Farmers Association received farm inputs and starter kits from TVIRD-Balabag in partnership with SIDLAK Demo Farm promoting sustainable farming and strengthening community livelihoods.
+Local farmers, residents, and members of the Pulang Bato Farmers Association received farm implements and starter kits from TVIRD in partnership with the company’s SIDLAK Techno Demo Farm – all for sustainable farming and strengthening community livelihood.

-Bayog, Zamboanga Del Sur / June 2025 – As part of its advocacy for community development and sustainable livelihoods under the Social Development and Management Program (SDMP), TVIRD-Balabag Gold-Silver Project, in partnership with SIDLAK Demo Farm, Inc., conducted a Training on the Technology Package for Vegetable Production for the Pulang Bato Farmers Association.
-The two-day program, held on June 2–3 in Brgy.
-Pulang Bato, Bayog Municipality in Zamboanga del Sur.
-The training featured both lectures and hands-on sessions to give participants practical farming experience.
+Bayog, Zamboanga Del Sur / June 2025 – Key officers of the Balabag Gold-Silver Project of TVI Resource Development Philippines Inc. (TVIRD), in partnership with the company’s SIDLAK Techno Demo Farm, conducted a training course on the Technology Package for Vegetable Production last June 2–3 in Barangay Pulang Bato of host Bayog Municipality.
+The said training geared towards sustainable farming consisted of lectures and hands-on sessions that provided participants with a comprehensive understanding of technology and practical farming experience.

-Sustaining Livelihoods
+Sustaining traditional livelihood

-The Training was further supported by the Local Government Unit of Bayog through the Department of Agriculture (DA) and the Public Employment Service Office (PESO).
-A total of 25 participants primarily farmers, members of the local women’s association, and Indigenous Peoples actively joined the two-day sessions led by trainer Jayson P. Villegas.
+The training was supported by the Local Government Unit of Bayog through the Department of Agriculture (DA) and its local Public Employment Service Office (PESO) – an interagency cooperation that promotes farming as a traditional livelihood of inland communities that has been passed down through generations.
+A total of 25 participants, primarily farmers, members of the local women’s association and Indigenous Peoples, actively joined the two-day sessions led by trainer Jayson P. Villegas.

-The innovative agricultural training equipped local farmers, residents, and Indigenous Peoples with practical skills that support food security and livelihood income while promoting sustainable practices.
-By introducing both traditional and modern techniques such as improved seed varieties, organic fertilizers, drip irrigation, and soil conservation, the program enables participants to farm more efficiently and sustainably.
+The innovative agricultural training equipped local farmers and residents alike with practical skills that not only ensure food security and supplement livelihood income, but also empower participants to engage in more efficient and sustainable farming.

-“I am very grateful to have participated in this training on vegetable production, and I thank our trainer, Mr. Jayson P. Villegas, for sharing his knowledge with us and for explaining to us how to plant vegetables and how to properly use fertilizers and pesticides for our crops,” said Elvira P. Galvez, a resident farmer of Barangay Pulang Bato and program beneficiary.
+“I am very grateful to have participated in this training, and thank our trainer, Mr. Villegas, for sharing his knowledge with us – for explaining to us how to plant vegetables and how to properly use fertilizers and pesticides for our crops,” said Elvira P. Galvez, a resident farmer of Pulang Bato and program beneficiary.

 By ensuring higher productivity, better quality, and improved marketability of crops, the program strengthens food security and creates alternative income opportunities reflecting TVIRD’s broader goal of community empowerment and resilience.